Cog-Creators/Red-DiscordBot/docs/admin.rst

 **Description**

-Removes a role from the list of available selfroles.
+Removes a role from the available selfroles list.

 **Arguments**